A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Introduction

 \begin{itemize}

-\item We propose UniDB++, a fast sampling algorithm for the UniDB models.
-UniDB++ derives exact closed-form solutions for UniDB’s reverse-time SDEs, complemented by replacing conventional noise prediction with the more stable data prediction model, along with an SDE-Corrector mechanism that maintains perceptual quality for low-step regimes.
+\item We introduce UniDB, a novel unified and fast-sampling diffusion bridge framework based on stochastic optimal control, which offers a comprehensive understanding and extension of Doob’s $h$-transform by incorporating general forward SDE forms.
+We derive closed-form solutions for the SOC problem, demonstrating that Doob’s $h$-transform is merely a special case when the terminal penalty coefficient in SOC approaches infinity.
+This insight reveals inherent limitations in the existing diffusion bridge approaches, which our method overcomes.

-\item We demonstrate that UniDB++ can recover DBIMs as special cases by evaluating their update rules under some theoretical conditions, revealing the effectiveness of DBIMs from the perspective of the exact reverse SDE solutions of UniDB++.
+\item To improve the inefficient inference, we propose UniDB++, a fast training-free sampling algorithm.
+Our key advancement comes from deriving exact closed-form solutions for the reverse-time SDE, effectively reducing the error accumulation inherent in Euler approximations.
+We replace the conventional noise prediction with the more stable data prediction model, along with an SDE-Corrector mechanism that improves perceptual quality for extremely low-step (5$\sim$8 steps) regimes without exceptional costs.

-\item UniDB++ achieves 5$\times$ and up to 20$\times$ faster sampling compared to UniDB and achieves state-of-the-art performance in various image restoration tasks, including super-resolution, raindrop restoration, deraining, and inpainting tasks, which underscores the model's exceptional image quality and its versatility across a wide range of scenarios.
+\item Our framework achieves state-of-the-art performance in various image restoration tasks, including super-resolution, deraining, inpainting, and raindrop restoration.
+UniDB++ shows 5$\times$ and up to 20$\times$ faster sampling compared to UniDB while maintaining high generation quality.
+This demonstrates the superiority of our methods and highlighting the model’s exceptional image quality and its versatility across a wide range of scenarios. \end{itemize}